Protecting your data. Stay safe and remain alert for unusual account activity and potential scams asking for your personal information. Learn more.

 Rent-vesting: what are the benefits?

 Getting your foot firmly on the property ladder is of course one of the biggest benefits of rent-vesting.
-Instead of having to wait years until you can afford to buy your dream home, you can enter the market sooner with a smaller deposit, using an investment loan.
+Instead of having to wait years until you can afford to buy your dream home, you could enter the market sooner with a smaller deposit, using an investment loan.

 You don’t have to invest in locations you love, either.
 It’s all about making smart decisions, without emotion, and choosing a suburb with good growth and a demand for rental properties.
 That way, you can use the rental income to help pay off the mortgage (while also enjoying the potential tax benefits that come with being an investor).